 On another note, the girls are not ‘big’ girls just yet.
-They have no problem climbing up on their beds, they get in and out with ease.
+With that being said, they have no problem climbing up onto their beds and they can get in and out with ease.

 The nightstand, again from Ikea, is very minimal and exactly what I wanted for the girls.
 The Hemnes nightstand comes with black knobs, and so I swapped them for these frosted pink and brass knobs from Anthropologie.
 The new knobs are so delicate and pretty, the girls love them and really feel like princesses in this room!